 The United States Department of Labor has released statistics indicating that productivity at work is up and employment is down.
 That means that fewer people are in the workplace, but now they have to work harder and longer.
 Since there are only 24 hours in a day, regardless of how much work you have to fit in, you not only have to maintain a higher level of productivity but also maintain the energy to do so.
-It is also important to stay happy.
+It is also important to stay happy and productive at work.
 Otherwise, you will drag yourself down and wind up affecting other people along the way.

 We’ve all experienced the afternoon lull.
 The after-lunch naptime need.
 The 3 o’clock slump.
 The best thing to do is to get plenty of sleep at night.
 That may seem obvious, but the demands of work are keeping people so busy these days, sometimes we forget the simple things that make us feel energized.
-Here are a few ways to help you energize and get through the work day at times like these.
+Here are a few ways for how to stay focused and productive at work and how to stay energized at work and get through the workday at times like these.

 Get up and move.
-Stretch, breath, and go for a walk to feel refreshed and awake.
+Stretch, breathe, and go for a walk to feel refreshed and awake.
 Stretching and twisting your body can improve circulation, which helps keep you alert and awake.

 Getting up from your chair and computer can rejuvenate your body and your mind.
 Go for an afternoon stroll outside.
 15 minutes in the sun can increase your vitamin D levels, fighting fatigue.
 But remember, not all exercise will wake you up.
 Don’t push yourself like you would at the gym.
 Try simple exercises like jumping jacks, push-ups, crunches, and squats.
 Do just enough to get your blood flowing.